Terms And conditions as of 2018

 11. Travel arrangements.

-No travel shall be by means of what is termed “budget airline” All flights shall be by standard commercial mainstream carrier.
-In the event that the job requires a long haul flight, a business class ticket must be provided.
+No travel further than about two hours duration shall be by means of what is termed “budget airline”, no travel may be by Ryanair.
+All such flights shall be by standard commercial mainstream carrier.
+In the event that the job requires a long haul flight, a business class ticket must be provided for management operatives or consultants.

 12. Arrival by vehicle.